pzaino/thecrowler/doc/usage.md

 of the crawling.
 For example, set the restriction level to:

 * 0 = for "fully restricted" crawling (just this URL, nothing else)
-* 1 = for l3 domain restricted (everything within this URL l3 domain)
+* 1 = for restrict crawling to whatever contains this URL (so the URL and its subdirectories)
-* 2 = for l2 domain restricted
+* 2 = for domain restricted (so the URL and and every link containing the same SLD)
-* 3 = for l1 domain restricted
+* 3 = for TLD restricted (so the URL and every link containing the same TLD)
-* 4 = for no restrictions, basically crawl everything on the sites and all sites linked to it.
+* 4 = for no restrictions, basically crawl the URL and everything on the site and all sites linked to it and so on and so forth.

 For more info on the addSOurce syntax, type: